maheshsabnis/CS_Applications_MB/Readme.md

 			- Powerfull because, it can store large stream of characters in it
 			- The 'string' as declaration of the Type 'System.String'
 			- This is a Reference Type
+			- TO Initialize a string to 0 as length use 'string.Empty' instead of ""
 			- This is an Array of Characters
 				- Alphabet
 				- Numeric Characters